Everybody Rides Metro

 Everybody Rides Metro Board

-Vice President of Community Relations for the Cincinnati Association for the Blind & Visually Impaired (CABVI).
+Aaron Bley - ERM Board President, Vice President of Community Relations for the Cincinnati Association for the Blind & Visually Impaired (CABVI).

-Aaron Bley, Vice President of Community Relations, joined CABVI’s staff in December 2016.
+Mr. Bley, Vice President of Community Relations, joined CABVI’s staff in December 2016.
 Aaron was previously the Senior Corporate Relationship Officer at the American Red Cross, Cincinnati-Dayton Region.
 He also served as the Regional Director for the Crohn’s & Colitis Foundation of America and worked in a variety of community affairs positions with Mercy Health Partners.
 Aaron earned his bachelor’s degree in Marketing from Xavier University and his master’s degree in Communication from the University of Cincinnati.
 Aaron also hold a Certificate in Corporate Community Relations from Boston University.

 Aaron and his wife Donna have been married for 30 years and have two children, Ian (26) and Gage (24).